 Substantially all tax losses of the Company incurred in the United States have been absorbed by TMP on the consolidated U.S. Federal tax returns.
 Tax benefits of losses absorbed by TMP in the years ended December 31, 2001, 2000 and 1999 were approximately \$14.4 million, \$20.6 million and \$18.5 million, respectively.
-The tax benefits absorbed by TMP have been charged to divisional equity, net of the valuation allowances recorded.
+The tax benefits absorbed by TMP have been charged to divisional equity.